 December 21st is ther shortest day, and to go with this, today will be our shortest blog post, and I wanted to make it pretty simple.
 We even created a simple 6x4 downloaded cheat sheet that goes with this blog post as well!

-We often get asked about bamboo and to compare it to merino wool.
+We often get asked about bamboo and to compare it to merino wool especially for base layer garments.
 In this post we review bamboo vs. merino wool from manufacturing perspective and then compare the key properties.

 At Armadillo Merino®, we have three different collections, and get asked all the time what are the differences.
 Elite, Big Cat or Raptor, which collection works best for you?
 All are super comfortable, designed for the professional operator, and tested all over the world.